Quarterly Tax Calculator

 How An Estimated Tax Calculator Can Help Calculate Quarterly Taxes?

 You might think paying self-employment taxes is an annual occurrence, but it might actually happen more frequently than you think.
 If you’re new to the world of self-employment, it’s a good idea to familiarize yourself with how to calculate quarterly taxes and how to pay estimated taxes.
 You can estimate taxes by yourself or you can use an estimated tax calculator.
 You just need to enter a few details about your tax situation, and an estimated tax payments calculator can easily find your owed tax liability.
-1099 workers have to calculate estimated tax every year as they may need to make this payment every quarter if they think their income will result in a tax amount over $1,000.
+1099 employees have to calculate estimated tax every year as they may need to make this payment every quarter if they think their income will result in a tax amount over $1,000.
 Figuring out how much estimated tax to pay with a calculator will make tax season much easier to navigate.

 Key takeaways: